OfficeDev/Office-Addin-Scripts/packages/office-addin-debugging/README.md

 Options:

+` --prod`

-Specifies if in production mode.
+Specifies that debugging session is for production mode.
 Default is dev mode.

-` --prod`

 #